Who Are You

 "Self-knowledge leads us to have respect and compassion for each other.
 How can I know you, if I do not know myself?
 The depth of my relationship with others depends on the depth of my relationship to myself." - Urania Paes

 As Paes explains, our relationship with others begins with our relationship with ourselves.
 The more we dwell in our defenses, the less we abide in the abundance of our gifts.
-To have a clear vision of how we wish to travel forward on this journey, we need insight into all that we are, our values, strengths, gifts, defenses, believes, dreams, and intentions.
+To have a clear vision of how we wish to travel forward on this journey, we need insight into all that we are, our values, strengths, gifts, defenses, beliefs, dreams, and intentions.

 It All Begins With Awareness